godpeny/pages/main/src/blog-post.25.md

 }
 $$

-Now, what we have to do is maximize the formula with respect to each parameters by getting derivatives.
+Now, what we have to do is maximize the formula with respect to each parameters by either below.
+ 1. Getting derivatives.
+ 2. Getting Lagrange Multiplier on single constraint condition first then taking derivaties.

 $$